vechain/vechain-sdk-js/docs/README.md

 ## Installation

-To start using theVeChain SDK, you can install specific packages based on your needs.
+To start using the VeChain SDK, you can install specific packages based on your needs.
 The SDK is a monorepo that includes various packages.
 Here are the packages available:
  - [@vechain/sdk-core](https://www.npmjs.com/package/@vechain/sdk-core)
  - [@vechain/sdk-network](https://www.npmjs.com/package/@vechain/sdk-network)
  - [@vechain/sdk-errors](https://www.npmjs.com/package/@vechain/sdk-errors)